A Learnable Prior Improves Inverse Tumor Growth Modeling: Methods

 \subsubsection{Network Ensemble}

 An ensemble of ten networks is introduced to increase the model robustness towards multiple edema and CET thresholds.
 The last layer of the network ensemble is fine-tuned for a certain threshold ($c^{th}_{Edema}, c^{th}_{CET}$) in the ground truth training data.
 The premise is that the ensemble mean is more stable toward single network failure, and the ensemble standard deviation can quantify the uncertainty of the prediction.
+Technically, we fixed all weights except the last linear layer and retrained it on different thresholds.
+A Gaussian prior is generated from this equally weighted ensemble (see section \ref{sec:prior}).